 26-5-3.
-Certified Animal Euthanasia Technicians program
+Certified Animal Euthanasia Technicians Program.

-- 3.1.
-The Board may formulate and administer a program to teach applicants the legal, safety and practical information necessary to perform the duties of a Certified Animal 2 Euthanasia Technician.
-The Board may also approve programs sponsored by professional training organizations to provide the training for Certified Animal Euthanasia Technician's. - 3.2.
-The administration of the program sponsored by a professional training organization shall be in accordance with the laws, rules, practices, policies, or procedures prescribed by the Board or its designees. - 3.3.
-Applicants for certification as animal euthanasia technicians shall complete the required training program within 6 months preceding the written and practical examinations.
+3.1.
+The Board may formulate and administer programs to teach applicants the legal, safety and practical information necessary to perform the duties of a certified animal euthanasia technician.
+The Board may also approve programs sponsored by professional training organizations to provide the training for certified animal euthanasia technicians.

+3.2.
+The administration of the program sponsored by a professional training organization shall be in accordance with the laws, rules, practices, policies, or procedures prescribed by the Board or its designees.